YerongAI/Office-Tool/doc/Tips/en-us/Deploy.md

 *Requires Office installation files stored in the Office Tool Plus directory.* If not, please download Office installation files first.

-`If you add products or language packs, Office Tool Plus will create XML configuration when creating ISO file.
-When users start Office Tool Plus in ISO mode, Office Tool Plus will ask the user if they want to start the installation.`
+You can create an ISO file with default settings.
+To do so, configure Office installation, such as adding products and languages, then click "Start deploy" to begin creating ISO file.

+If you do not configuration, the user will need to configure it as if it were used normally.

 #### Download only